cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 	- Salt and pepper diamond encrusted ring
 	- Allows the user to cast 1 free spell slot up to their max spell slot once per long rest
 	- Comes at some undisclosed downside from using magic
-- Bag of 11 beans
+- Bag of 9 beans
 	- Obtained from Bella and Theodore in Bumblestump Forest
 	- Emanates chaotic magic
+	- Baloney used 1 and it transformed into frogs
+	- Traded 1 to Yulia
 - Robe of Useful Items
 	- Can use an action to make a patch on it become the real thing
 		- 2 Dagger patches